brickfrog/resorter.py/README.md

 # resorter.py

-Python implementation(-ish) of gwern's [resorter](https://www.gwern.net/Resorter) for ranking items based on user input through enhanced comparison functionality.
+Python implementation(-ish) of gwern's [resorter](https://www.gwern.net/Resorter) for ranking items based on user input.

-## Features

-This implementation includes enhanced comparison functionality and integrates seamlessly with the Python ecosystem, including frameworks like [streamlit](https://streamlit.io/).

 # Installation

+The simplest option is to use the `uv` to install the package as CLI tool, granting you the `resorter` command.

 ```bash
 uv tool install .
 ```

-See the documentation for more (up-to-date) information about usage.
+See the help for more (up-to-date) information about usage.

 ```bash
 Usage: main.py [OPTIONS]